sambhuganesan/CayleyPy-RL-Environment/README.md

 final_score 0.310
 ```

-In an earlier run before the prompt and PDF-access improvements, the same
+For comparison, an earlier run before the prompt and PDF-access improvements
-model reached:
+reached:

 ```text
 solve_rate 0.750